 That should do it!

 This post showed you how to enable TPM 2.0 in Windows 11.
-If you find out any error above or have something to add, please use the comment form below.
+Please use the comment form below if you find any errors or have something to add.